alberthdev/spasm-ng/README.md

 --------
 On Windows, simply build with the included Visual Studio project file.

+If you wish to build with COM support, you must:

+  * define `SPASM_NG_ENABLE_COM` globally within the Visual Studio project;
+  * ensure that ATL include files are accessible.

 On Linux, Mac OS X, and other \*nix, simply build by running:

     # Git users: run this to update the version